KPBS/py3-pmp-wrapper/README.md

 # py3-pmp-wrapper

 An application for interacting with the Public Media Platform (PMP) API.
 This application has been written for Python 3.3 and has been tested with Python3.3 and Python3.4.
-The full documentation for this application is located (!here!(almost ready)).
+The full documentation for this application is located [here](http://api.kpbs.org/media/docs/py3-pmp-wrapper/docs/).
 To find out more about the Public Media Platform API, [consult the documentation](https://github.com/publicmediaplatform/pmpdocs/wiki).

 ## Installation